twitchy-craft/Chrome-Crasher/README.md

 # Chrome Crasher
 - Opens chrome and crashes it
 - Make a issue or a pull request if you want changes
+- Build from the file with the OS you want to crash Chrome on
 # Todo
 - Add a prebuilt release
 - Add building instructions